marcoszanre/teamscallingservicehostednode/README.md

 1. User calls bot from within a Team custom app
 2. Bot answers with a default audio message
-3. Bot listens for tones pressed by the user: Tone 1 will route the bot to record an audio clip, whose content can be obtained from the location and token specified in the request through the ngrok inspector).
+3. Bot listens for tones pressed by the user: Tone 1 will route the bot to record an audio clip, whose content can be obtained from the location and token specified in the request through the ngrok inspector.
 Tone 2 will hang up.
 Besides the ngrok inspector, bot actions are logged (console.log) to the node terminal.

 This bot implements the following Microsoft Graph calling endpoints:
 - Answer call